 Students enrolled in this course are involved in all aspects of the production, sale and distribution of the CHS yearbook.
 Students must be both self-motivated and team-oriented.
-Activities include, but are not limited to: gathering content (text and photos), formatting content using our web-based yearbook program, organizing content and maintaining accurate files (hard copies and digital), and fundraising efforts.
-Due to the high-level of independent work involved in this course, an application is required.
-This is a project-based course offered as pass/fail.
+Activities include, but are not limited to: gathering content (text and photos), formatting content using our web-based yearbook program, organizing content and maintaining accurate files (hard copies and digital).
+Students may also be asked to format and contribute to other CHS publications, such as a literary magazine, school newspaper, and broadcast media.

 Prerequisite: None.
 Duration: Full year.
-Credit: 1.0 Elective, graded Pass/Fail.
+Credit: 1.0 Elective.